Will the De Minimis Loophole Come for France Next?

 I believe in buying goods that are Made in the U.S.A. just as much as buying goods that are fabriqués en France — and not just fake Made in the USA (meaning: assembled or finished here with imported materials) but grown here, designed here, harvested here, etc etc, ideally by unionized American workers enjoying high wages, good public schools, low home costs and as much vacation as they like.
 If Jason Kelce can do it — meaning start a T-shirt line using cotton grown in these United States — more companies can.
 The French have long accepted paying more for goods if it means higher wages, and more power, and more vacation, for French workers.

-The conversation around the expansion of the de minimis exemption is tricky because it requires nuance.
-It will undoubtedly change the way American consumers shop.
 Shein and Temu have already warned that they will revise their pricing on April 25 — undoubtedly higher.
 The best case scenario is that this will give American retailers an edge, and encourage American buyers to shop locally.
-That’s all good.
+That’s all good, in a sea of uncertainty and bad.

 Laws can change consumer behavior for the better (even if it hurts)